noritsuna/Edge_Circuit_Designer/README.md

 	- 128GB or more

 #### Pre-setup Image
 If you have trouble setting up your own system, you can use [this image](https://www.noritsuna.jp/download/RPi4_AIGDC2_Edge_Circuit_Designer.img.xz).
+- ID:ishikai
+- Pass:ishikai

 ### Software
 #### Setup LLaMa Engine